rafaelrcamargo/logi/README.md

 # Logi - A less boring logger

 A modern, cool and nice looking logger for better DX on your CLI apps.
-> **Info**: This library is a WIP used in some of my own projects.
-It was created to be easy and portable.

 <div align="center">
     <img src="./assets/logi.png" alt="Logi example" width="400px" height="200px"/>
 </div>

+---

+> **Note**: This library is a WIP used in some of my own projects.
+It was created to be easy and portable.

+---

 ## Why?